Admission to the program is based on the following criteria

 Steps for Admission

-These steps must be completed and all admissions requirements met for your application to be reviewed by the department.
+The admission process has two components: a PSYCAS application and an EMU Graduate School application.
+All steps must be completed and admission requirements met for your application to be reviewed by the department.

 - Three letters of recommendation